privateprep/coding-space-website/src/pages/index.md

     here](https://www.thecodingspace.com/locations/westchester).
 hero:
   heading: The Coding Space
-  subheading: ​​An enrichment program where students learn to think like problem
+  subheading: >
-    solvers by exploring coding, AI, and core computer science concepts.
+    Empowering kids and teens to learn coding, explore AI, and think like innovators.
+In our inclusive, project-based classes and camps, students build real skills, tackle creative challenges, and develop the problem-solving mindset that drives lifelong learning.
   buttons:
     fgColor: "#f6c924"
     textColor: "#264548"